shame

 3. Open Up and Trust.
 Sharing your secrets of addiction may be a short-term solution, but you make progress toward healing when you break out of your isolation.
 Taking a risk and trusting others will bring you closer to finding the peace and serenity that you want.

 5. Love yourself.
 Be bold and let go of being uncomfortable with yourself.
 Allow yourself to open up to all the possibilities in life.
-Allow the love of yourself and love of others to enter your being.
+Allow the love of yourself and the love of others to enter your being.

 Trust that your inner wisdom will guide you as you move forward in life.
 You will go to a better place when you love yourself. [/li]